Daju kingdom: History

 According to oral traditions, the Daju arrived in Darfur from the east or south, most likely the Shendi region in Nubia.
 The Daju languages bear great similarity with Nobiin, matching between 10 and 25% of its vocabulary.
 Arkell claims that Daju pottery is virtually indistinguishable from that produced in the late Meroitic kingdom.
 Arriving in Darfur, the Daju probably supplanted the local Tora culture.
 The Daju established their kingdom in southern Jebel Marra, from where they also exercised their influence over the adjacent regions to the south and south-east.
 Since the 12th century they were mentioned by several contemporary Arab historians.
 The first is the Sicilian al-Idrisi, who wrote in 1154 that they flourished between the kingdom of Kanem and Nubia.
-The Daju were pagans and subjects of raiding by their neighbours.
-He also claims that they were in fact nomads breeding camels, only having two towns named Tajuwa and Samna.
+The Daju were pagans and subject to being raided by their neighbours.
+He also claims that they were in fact nomads breeding camels, having only two towns; Tajuwa and Samna.
 The latter town, he claimed, was eventually destroyed by a Nubian governor.
 More than a century later, Ibn Sa'id writes that the Daju were now partially Islamized, while also adding that they have become vassals of Kanem.
 Arkell postulates that Kanem not only incorporated Darfur at this time, but even stretched as far east as the Nile Valley.
 This large empire eventually started to collapse after the death of Dunama Dabbalemi.
-The theory of a political dominance of Kanem over Darfur is, however, contested.
-Al-Maqrizi, who lived in the late 14th and early 15th century, repeats the information provided by Ibn Sa'id, while also adding that the Daju worked in stone and waged war against an otherwise unknown people named Watkhu.
+The theory that Kanem had political dominance over Darfur is, however, contested.
+Al-Maqrizi, who lived in the late 14th and early 15th century, repeats the information provided by Ibn Sa'id, while also adding that the Daju worked in stone and waged war against an otherwise unknown people called the Watkhu.

 In the 15th century the Tunjur arrived in Darfur, where they established themselves in northern Jebel Marra and ruled simultaneously with the Daju for some time.
-They eventually seized power entirely under unclear circumstances, and the last Daju king, whose name is mostly given by the local traditions as Ahmad al-Daj, fled to present-day Chad, where his successors ruled as sultans of Dar Sila.
+They eventually seized power under unclear circumstances, and the last Daju king, whose name is mostly given by the local traditions as Ahmad al-Daj, fled to present-day Chad, where his successors ruled as sultans of Dar Sila.
 The Dar Sila Daju place the migration in the early 18th century, but this would have been too late.
 Instead, Balfour Paul suggests the late 15th century as a more fitting date.